naffnuff/CirclePhysics/README.md

 # Circle Physics
-A high-performance 2D physics simulator that efficiently manages thousands of colliding circles using spatial partitioning and multithreading.
-The project focuses on maximizing performance through data-oriented design, allowing for interactive framerates even with large numbers of physically accurate circle interactions.
+A 2D physics simulator that efficiently manages tens of thousands of colliding circles using spatial partitioning, multithreading, and data-oriented design.

 ## Build and Usage
 Assumes you have a compiler capable of C++17.